rancher/opni/enhancements/aiops/20230203-anomaly-keyword-filter.md

 | Normal log messages that happen to contain anomalous keywords are filtered out of the training dataset.  | We may need to add additional guidelines to filter out log messages from the training dataset. |

 ## Level of Effort:
-* Add changes to code base: 1 day
+* Add changes to code base and test changes: 1 day
-* Test changes: 1 day

 ## Resources:
 N/A